And the survey says ...

 If you find our invitation to participate in the survey in your inbox, consider taking the time to share your opinions and make your voice heard.

-Participants are able to provide comments and I’ll share a couple from the past two surveys.
+Participants are able to provide comments, and I'll share a couple from the past two surveys.

 "A few years back I decided to drop my AMA membership.
 Missing Model Aviation for just one month made me realize the value I placed on the publication and I promptly renewed my membership even though I haven't been an active modeler for a number of years."

-I’ve often mentioned that the broad range of coverage in MA is one of the best things about our magazine, but also one of the most challenging, as pointed out in this comment: “I realize that you cannot please everyone with each issue.
+"I realize that you cannot please everyone with each issue.
 Depending on the articles, some issues seem better than others.
-Overall I think the magazine staff does a heck of a good job.”
+Overall I think the magazine staff does a heck of a good job."

 The survey results we have received so far make it clear that readers would appreciate more beginner content and how-to articles.
 Both of these requests will be fulfilled in upcoming issues of the magazine.